Q: What is this place?

 Q: Can I visit the carefarm?

-A: We are not open to the public but we do have work days and we do day counseling programs.
-If you'd like to visit as a client email email@example.com.
+A: Our carefarm is therapeutic space for those who have suffered trauma and grief.
+Appointments are required with one of our three counselors.
+We are not open to the public but we do have work days and we do offer single or multiple day counseling programs.
+If you'd like to visit as a client email firstname.lastname@example.org.
 Or to volunteer at a work day, follow our FB page here where we will announce upcoming events.

 Q: When do you expect the respite center to be completed?